mhpenta/jobj/README.md

 # jobj

 `jobj` is a Go package that provides a flexible way to create and manage JSON schema definitions.
-It offers an API for defining json data structures for the purpose of generating json schemas in context of requesting specific options from large language models.
+It offers an API for defining json data structures for the purpose of generating json schemas in context of requesting specific json objects from large language models.
 Works in a very limited capacity with XML schemas.

 Does not attempt to implement the entire spec, only a subset for creating dynamic json schemas.